DupiDachs/motorSync/README.md

 This repository contains scripts to do motor synchronization for AWD 3D printers.
 It has been prepared to be used on the VZbot

+WARNING: Please apply the script standalone first.
+Check the output.
+If everything makes sense, incorporate it in your flow.

 ## Prerequisite

 Install https://github.com/droans/klipper_extras.
 The synchronization procedure makes use of python scripts from within klipper Macros.